 Proprietary Association of Great rules that would amount to a significant change in advertising policy and practice, apart from those highlighted in the consultation document.
 7.2 i) We agree.
-7.2 Britain i) We agree. ii) We do not have a definitive answer to this as yet.
+7.2 Britain ii) We do not have a definitive answer to this as yet.
 13.7.1 of the BCAP Code requires that claims based on low levels of vitamins and minerals must include a target group.
 This may be viewed as a 'National Provision' (Article 22 of the Regulation).
-However, the amended text allows for a more accurate use of the target groups, and certainly the revised list of groups who may benefit is much easier to justify on public health grounds than the previous version. health claims is adequately regulated by the general misleading provisions and the need to hold evidence to support claims; the requirement that nutrition and health claims must be used in accordance with their conditions of use as set out by the European Commission and; all nutrition and health claims will be regulated under the provisions of regulation 1924/2006.
-BCAP has decided on the following wording: Vitamins, Minerals and other Food Supplements BCAP advises advertising industry stakeholders to ensure that claims made for vitamins, minerals and other food supplements are in line with the requirements of Regulation (EC) No 1924/2006 on Nutrition and Health Claims made on Foods.
-13.7 Advertisements must not state or imply that a balanced and varied diet cannot provide appropriate quantities of nutrients in general.
-Individuals must not be encouraged to swap a healthy diet for supplementation.
-13.7.1
+However, the amended text allows for a more accurate use of the target groups, and certainly the revised list of groups who may benefit is much easier to justify on public health grounds than the previous version. hold evidence to support claims; the requirement that nutrition and health claims must be used in accordance with their conditions of use as set out by the European

 Nutrition and Health claims for food supplements must be permitted or authorised as provided for at 13.4 above.
 Advertisements that contain nutrition or health claims mast be supported by documentary evidence to show they meet the conditions of use associated with the relevant claim, as specified by the European Commission.
-Sainsbury's 7.3 We consider the requirements under rule 13.4.2 could be interpreted to go beyond the requirements in the Nutrition and Health Claims Regulation.
+Sainsbury's We consider the requirements under rule 13.4.2 could be interpreted to go beyond the requirements in the Nutrition and Health Claims Regulation.
 Marketers have to be able to prove, not hold documentary evidence that their product contains the quantity of vitamin or mineral or substance specified under the 'conditions of use' of an approved article 13 claim.
 They do not have to provide evidence of a healthy relationship already given a positive opinion by EFSA and approved by Standing Committee.
-For nutrition claims, the marketers have to prove that their product contains the quantity required under the criteria laid down in Annex I of Nutrition and Health Claims Regulation for that nutrient or substance when making that claim. could clarify the situation further, and has amended it to state: 13.4.2 Advertisements that contain nutrition or health claims must be supported by documentary evidence to show they meet the conditions of use associated with the relevant 13.11 We consider this rule goes beyond the provisions of the EU Nutrition and Health Claims Regulation.
+For nutrition claims, the marketers have to prove that their product contains the quantity required under the criteria laid down in Annex I of Nutrition and Health Claims Regulation for that nutrient or substance when making that claim. could clarify the situation further, and has amended it to state: 13.4.2 Advertisements that contain nutrition or health claims must be supported by documentary evidence to show they meet the 13.11 We consider this rule goes beyond the provisions of the EU Nutrition and Health Claims Regulation.
 The way to establish whether a claim can be made on a product is by assessing it against the nutrient profile set for this purpose and which is currently under development.
 The to be established.
 BCAP will review the use of the Food Standard Agency's nutrient profiling model once nutrient profiles have been established at European level and are agreed